 Anise Magnolia Care

-The first thing you will do is dig a hole twice as wide as your tree’s root ball, or container, and just as deep.
+Dig a hole twice as wide as your tree’s root ball, or container, and just as deep.
 Gently remove the tree from its burlap or container and set it in the hole making sure to keep it in an upright position as you fill the hole and compress the soil.
-Lightly mulch to a depth of three inches to the dripline of the tree making sure that no mulch touches the trunk of the tree.
+The top of the root ball should be level with the surrounding ground, or slightly higher.
+Lightly mulch to a depth of 3 inches out to the dripline of the tree, making sure that no mulch touches the trunk of the tree.

 If the tree is far from a water source, make a berm around the mulch to retain water and moisture, and soak the tree thoroughly.
 Water your magnolia regularly for the first year, until established.

 Your anise magnolia can handle full sun if it is watered regularly or is in an area with rich moist soil.
-If it does not have particularly moist soil, aim to plant it in a spot that gets part shade.
+If it does not have particularly moist soil, plant it in a spot that gets partial shade.

-During the first year or so, water your magnolia regularly as it becomes established.
+During the first year or so, give your magnolia 1 inch of water per week as it becomes established.
 After the tree has become established, it should not need extra watering unless your area is experiencing drought conditions or is especially arid.

 Temperature and Humidity